 This light and flavorful fish curry with coconut, tomatoes, turmeric, and red chili powder is a staple in our home.
 Served with steamed rice, it makes for a quick and easy weeknight meal.

-I love how quickly fish cooks making it a quick and healthy weeknight dinner option.
+I love how fast fish cooks making it a quick and easy weeknight dinner option.
 This curry is cooked with just a few ingredients to elevate the mild flavors of white fish.
 This simple yet flavorful curry pies really well with aromatic Basmati rice for a wholesome and satisfying meal.

-In this recipe, I have used fillet catfish, a moderately fatty fish with a good source of high-quality protein and is an excellent source of vitamin B-12.
-Also, it is a rich source of omega-3 fatty acids.
+In this recipe, I have used catfish.
 However, you can substitute catfish with other mild fish such as grouper, barramundi, halibut, or cod.

 Here are some photos showing how to make this quick and easy fish curry in coconut gravy.
 Please scroll down to the recipe card for the exact ingredient measurements and steps.

-Heat oil in a medium pan.
-Add mustard seeds and once they start to splutter carefully add the onion and tomato puree.
-Add turmeric and red chili powder and cook on medium heat for 5 mins until the oil starts to separate stirring occasionally.
-Drain any water/lemon juice from the fish and add the fish to the pan.
-Add salt and ½ cup of water.
+- Add turmeric and red chili powder and cook on medium heat for 5 mins until the oil starts to separate stirring occasionally.

 Serve with Basmati rice or Jeera Rice and lime wedges!